Costa Ricans

 Costa Ricans (Costarricenses, colloquially known as Ticos) are the citizens of Costa Rica, a multiethnic, Spanish-speaking nation in Central America.
 Costa Ricans are predominantly Mestizos, other ethnic groups people of Indigenous, European, African, and Asian (predominantly Chinese) descent.

-By 2018, Costa Rica has a population of 5,000,000 people.
+By 2018, Costa Rica had a population of approximately 5,000,000 people.
 The population growth rate between 2005 and 2010 was estimated to be 1.5% annually, with a birth rate of 17.8 live births per 1,000 inhabitants and a mortality rate of 4.1 deaths per 1,000 inhabitants.
 By 2016, the population had increased to about 4.9 million.

 Costa Rica was the point where the Mesoamerican and South American native cultures met.
-The northwest of the country, the Nicoya peninsula, was the southernmost point of Nahuatl cultural influence when the Spanish conquerors (conquistadores) came in the 16th century.
-The central and southern portions of the country had Chibcha influences.
+The northwest of the country, the Nicoya Peninsula, was the southernmost point of Mesoamerican cultural influence when the Spanish conquerors (conquistadores) came in the 16th century.
+The central and southern portions of the country were inhabited by Chibchan-speaking peoples.
 The Atlantic coast, meanwhile, was populated with Jamaican immigrant workers during the 19th century.
-The country has received immigration from Europe, Africa, Asia, the Americas etc. Historically, the largest immigrant diaspora in Costa Rica are people from Nicaragua and Central America's Northern Triangle.
+The country has received immigration from Europe, Africa, Asia, the Americas, etc. Historically, the largest immigrant diaspora in Costa Rica is people from Nicaragua and Central America's Northern Triangle.